mclenburg/plutoTV-tvheadend/README.md

 # plutoTV-tvheadend
-Perl-Script to generate m3u and xmltv-epg from PlutoTV-API So far, there are still short interruptions when advertising starts or ends.
+Perl-Script to generate m3u and xmltv-epg from PlutoTV-API.
+So far, there are still short interruptions when advertising starts or ends.

+I recommend using the --usebash variant because it allows easy adjustments to the ffmpeg options without losing the channel assignment in tvheadend.

 ## install used modules